mutoco/svestra/backend/README.md

 - 🚧 TODO: Tokenization example to ensure, only authenticated users with token can access the API

 ## Good to know & Troubleshooting
+- Make sure you use lowercase keys for fields of content-types e.g `title` but capitalized keys like `Title` for components.
+The current version of Strapi (3.2.3) fails if you combine components with content-type that have the same key.
+On the other hand, you can easily use `Title` in every component you create and place them using dynamic zones.
+So a prefix related to content-type or component is not needed.
 - Strapi uses Markdown in their richtext editor and outputs it as plain string in the API.
 So you need to parse the Markdown either on the Strapi- or on the application-side where you access the API.
 We are doing this by adding [marked](https://www.npmjs.com/package/marked) as a helper and call it in the server-route `[slug].json.js` of our [Sapper application.](https://github.com/mutoco/svestra/tree/master/frontend/src)
 - ⚠️ Important note if you are using the Svestra frontend: Add the suffix `_md` to every field that can have markdown (e.g. richtext fields).
 On the frontend-side we parse markdown to HTML using a helper (src/_helpers/parse-markdown.js)
 - In the current version of Strapi (3.2.3) the media library breaks if you delete a content-type that contains entries with media fields.
 Check this issue on [https://github.com/strapi/strapi/issues/6347](Github) to avoid/resolve it.